Suffolk Coronavirus (COVID-19) Updates

-- LIBRARY: Effective August 30, 2021, Suffolk Public Library will resume normal hours of Mondays through Thursdays from 10 a.m. to 8 p.m., Fridays from 10 a.m. to 5 p.m., and Saturdays from 10 a.m. to 5 p.m. at the North Suffolk Library and Morgan Memorial Library locations.
-The Chuckatuck Library will be open Mondays from 10 a.m. to 8 p.m.
+- LIBRARY: Effective August 30, 2021, Suffolk Public Library resumed normal hours of Mondays through Thursdays from 10 a.m. to 8 p.m., Fridays from 10 a.m. to 5 p.m., and Saturdays from 10 a.m. to 5 p.m. at the North Suffolk Library and Morgan Memorial Library locations.
+The Chuckatuck Library is open Mondays from 10 a.m. to 8 p.m.
 We are still offering curbside pick-up service at Morgan Memorial Library and North Suffolk Library.
 We encourage the community to use the automated lockers which are installed at both the Morgan Memorial Library and Chuckatuck Library locations and provide opportunities to collect books and other requested items at any time of the day.
 To learn more about the Suffolk Public Library, visit www.suffolkpubliclibrary.com.
 Follow the Library on Instagram @suffolkpubliclibrary, and check for updates on Facebook at Facebook.com/SuffolkPublicLibrary.

-- POLICE: The Suffolk Police Department is changing the way it responds to non-violent incidents due to the COVID-19 pandemic.
+- POLICE: The Suffolk Police Department has changed the way it responds to non-violent incidents due to the COVID-19 pandemic.
 The new response procedures are designed to reduce citizen’s and Officer’s exposure to the coronavirus in the line of duty.
 Further, Officers will be using social distancing and personal protective equipment to limit contact as much as possible in accordance with recommendations by the Center for Disease Control and Prevention (CDC).
 Police may not respond to non-violent offenses.
 Incidents that can be adequately handled by telephone reporting will not have an Officer response.
 Citizens are encouraged to call Non-Emergency Dispatch at 757-923-2350, Option 8, to make telephone reports.
 Responses to serious incidents and threats to public safety will continue to receive priority responses.